The Anglo- Norman Conquest

 - Charles Cantlon, aged 35, who settled in America from Ballyallen, Ireland, in 1912

-- Julia Cantlon, aged 35, who emigrated to the United States from Goresbridge, Ireland, in 1912
+- Julia Cantlon, aged 35, who immigrated to the United States from Goresbridge, Ireland, in 1912

-- Thomas Eugene Cantlon, aged 25, who emigrated to America from Golders Green, England, in 1921
+- Thomas Eugene Cantlon, aged 25, who immigrated to America from Golders Green, England, in 1921

 - Thomas Cantlon, aged 25, who landed in America, in 1922

 Contemporary Notables of the name Cantlon (post 1700)

 - William "Shorty" Cantlon (1904-1947), American racecar driver who was killed on May 30, 1947, while racing in the 1947 Indianapolis 500 on lap 40

 Cantlon Family Crest Products